Hitheshbage/module-1/README.md

 ### Contract Overview:

-The contract is named `OldPaintingValue`.
+The contract is named  as `OldPaintingValue`.

-### Constants:

-- `baseValue`: The base value assigned to a painting, set at 100 units.
-- `annualIncrement`: The annual increment percentage, set at 5%.

 ### Functions: